/>

 June Wan/ZDNET

-Apple's fall event kicked off earlier this week, and there are plenty of new products and features to break down.
-As part of the new Apple Watch Series 9 announcement, Apple introduced a new fun-filled yet practical feature: Double-tap.
+As part of the new Apple Watch Series 9 announcement last month, Apple introduced a new fun-filled yet practical feature: Double-tap.
+And, since Apple just released WatchOS 10.1, the feature is now live.

 But aside from convenience, the double-tap feature is a big win for accessibility.
-Apple already has AssistiveTouch available on the Apple Watch, but this new feature takes it to the next level since it doesn't require you to turn on any settings on your iPhone.
+Apple already had AssistiveTouch available on the Apple Watch, but this new feature takes it to the next level since it doesn't require you to turn on any settings on your iPhone.

 Apple said the double-tap is made possible by the wearable's new S9 SiP chip, which Apple says is the "most powerful watch chip."
 The company added that the chip is also able to give the Apple Watch Series 9 a big boost in performance and the ability to process Siri requests on the Apple Watch itself.